jaschwanda/variable-solutions/README.md

 Click the ` Add New ` button to add a new variable or hover over a variable name and click the ` Edit ` link to edit an existing variable.

 The edit variable page shows the variable category and variable name for the selected variable along with some other parameters.
-The Variable-Solutions plugin comes with the built-in ` general ` category which is used by the shortcode if no category is given.
+The Variable-Solutions plugin comes with the built-in ` general ` category which is used as the default category if no category is given.
-There is no harm in specifying the ` General ` category, in which case the shortcode would be written as follows:
+There is no harm in specifying the ` general ` category, in which case the shortcode is written as follows:

 ```
 [variable category="general" item="product_month"]
 ```

-**Note** - If you edit an existing variable and change it's category or variable name, then the old category and variable name pair will be repalced with the new combination.
+**Note** - If you edit an existing variable and change it's category or variable name, then the old category and variable name pair are repalced with the new combination.
 This can cause referencing errors if you don't make the corresponding changes in your content.

 Additionally, there is the built-in ` date ` category for inserting dates into your content.